-By: Samm Sacks, Former Senior Fellow, Technology Policy Program
+By: Samm Sacks, Former Senior Fellow, Strategic Technologies Program

 The Chinese leadership is in the midst of building the most extensive governance regime for cyberspace and information and communications technology (ICT) of any country in the world.
 Recognizing that technology has advanced more quickly than the government’s ability to control it, Beijing has moved to rapidly to construct a policy and regulatory framework spanning cybersecurity, the digital economy, and online media content—all under one mantel.

 China’s ICT governance regime is best understood as a matrix of interlocking strategies, laws, measures, regulations, and standards.
 Together these pieces cover rules for data protection, critical infrastructure (CI), encryption, internet content, as well as bolstering China’s ICT industry.
 China’s cybersecurity law—which has received perhaps the most attention—is at the center of a much broader vision.
 Most of the current laws and strategies are final, but many of the corresponding measures and standards are still in draft form.
 Pending standards, for example, around data flows, person information, and CI are key issues to watch as stakeholders within the Chinese bureaucracy continue to debate implementation scope.